 Middle English culinary recipes in British Library, MS Harley 5401 (English, late 15th cent.)
 Collection of 96 culinary recipes, attributed to “dominus Thomas Awkbarow,” and deriving partly from the fourteenth-century collections known as Diversa servicia and The Forme of Cury.
 Original text, transcribed by Constance Hieatt, with modern English translation by Sam Wallace.
 Click here for a concordance to Constance Hieatt’s edition in Medium Ævum 65 (1996), 54-71.
 Click here for a searchable index to this collection.
 See also Five recipes from British Library, Harleian MS. 5401 From F. J. Furnivall’s collection, The babees book [etc.] (Early English Text Society, 1868).
 For the entire collection, see above under household and conduct texts.

-Graz, University Library (UBG), MS 1609 (German, late 15th cent.)
-Two sample fast-day recipes, one for making imitation eggs out of pike and ginger, and the other for a walnut sauce for fish, with modern adaptations.
-In German (PDF file).
+Graz, University Library (UBG), MS 1609 (German, late 15th cent.), 469 folios, paper.
+This website provides a list of contents of the MS, and transcriptions and images of the pages.
+Click here for transcriptions and MS images of the cookery recipes (folios 11r-94v).
+Click here for a transcription of two sample fast-day recipes, one for making imitation eggs out of pike and ginger, and the other for a walnut sauce for fish, with modern adaptations.

 Alte Kockrezepte aus dem bayrischen Inntal (German, 15th-16th cent.)
 Edited by Berthilde Danner (1970).
 Click here for an English translation by Volker Bach.